-Facial Plastic Surgeon
+Double Board-Certified Facial Plastic Surgeon

 Certified by both the American Board of Otolaryngology and the American Board of Facial Plastic and Reconstructive Surgery, Dr. Chaboki has extensive knowledge of the intricacies of the face and neck.
 When you choose him for your procedure, you’re choosing one of the most reputable facial plastic surgeons in DC, as well as a nationwide leader in

-How Is Eyelid Surgery Performed?
+Upper Eyelid Surgery

 To minimize swelling after surgery, Dr. Chaboki recommends the following:

-- Reduce your consumption of salty or spicy foods.
+Reduce your consumption of salty or spicy foods.

-- Reduce your consumption of processed foods.
+Reduce your consumption of processed foods.
 Focus instead on fresh produce and lean proteins.

-- Try gentle facial massage or compression garments.
+Try gentle facial massage or compression garments.

 After blepharoplasty, you will need to avoid strenuous activity for at least 2 weeks so you can heal.
 For the first few days after surgery, you should keep ice on your eyes while you are awake to control swelling.
 You should also keep your head elevated at all times and sleep upright using several pillows or in a chair.